 This section of the introduction provides a quick overview of topline orcharhino features.
 (At the lower levels orcharhino supports a large set of core and optional features, which may be dependent on the installation and configuration of additional plugins.)

-By utilizing orcharhino’s provisioning setup it is possible to deploy preconfigured servers (both virtual and physical) at the click of a button via a network based installation.
+By utilising orcharhino’s provisioning setup it is possible to deploy preconfigured servers (both virtual and physical) at the click of a button via a network based installation.
 A wide range of common virtualization solutions are supported, and any necessary changes to your TFTP, DHCP, and DNS services can be performed automatically.
 New servers can automatically register with orcharhino’s content management to receive any additional software needed to provide their intended services.
 Once deployed, orcharhino provides reports on system health, as well as lifecycle management, accompanying your servers from creation to retirement.

 Patch and Release Management describes the process of acquiring, managing and installing patches and software updates to your infrastructure.
 Successful patch management allows you to identify vulnerable systems in the blink of an eye and take measures to fix these vulnerabilities. orcharhino provides you with valuable errata information and the ability to apply these errata for the following operating systems: